Botanic Gardens Belfast – Relaxing City Park Great For Walks

 The Gardens are also a popular meeting place for residents, students and tourists.
 So if ever asked where to go for greenhouses in Belfast – it is Botanic Gardens.
 The gardens are one of the great places to walk in Belfast, there are also plenty of little coffee shops in the streets around the grounds.

 The Palm House in Botanic Gardens Belfast

 The Palm House conservatory is located within Botanic Gardens Belfast , since it was first established by the Marquess of Donegall in 1839 and work was completed on it 1840.
 Designed by Charles Lanyon and built by Richard Turner, the Palm House consists of two wings: the cool wing and the tropical wing.

 One of the most extraordinary features of the Palm House was its 11 meters tall Globe Spear Lily, which is native to Australia.
 It finally bloomed in March 2005 after a 23-year wait.
 The Palm House also features a 400-year-old Xanthorrhoea.
 The Palm House in Botanic Gardens is definitely one of the places to go in Belfast – even just once.

 The Tropical Ravine House in Botanic Gardens

 Also located within the Botanic Gardens, the Tropical Ravine House was built by head gardener Charles McKimm in 1889 with a unique design.
 A sunken ravine runs the length of the building, with a balcony on each side.
 The most popular attraction is the Dombeya, which flowers every February.
-The Tropical Ravine also contains some of the oldest seed plants around today.
+Moreover, summer days in the Tropical Ravine are perfect for playing, relaxing, and soaking up the rays.